ubccpsc/classy/docs/fork-customization.md

 ### Step 1: CREATE CUSTOM HTML VIEWS

-The name variable MUST be the `name` variable found in `Classy/.env`;
+- Copy the contents of `Classy/packages/portal/frontend/html/default` to `Classy/packages/portal/frontend/html/*name*`.
+The name variable MUST be the `name` variable found in `Classy/.env`)

-- Copy the contents of `Classy/packages/portal/frontend/html/default` to `Classy/packages/portal/frontend/html/*name*`

 Any custom HTML templating may be implemented but `landing.html`, `login.html`, and `student.html` are REQUIRED.